INSTALLATION GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 2Under BS 7671 Regulation 701.415.2, supplementary bonding can be omitted where the building has main protective bonding per Reg 411.3.1.2 (the prerequisite) AND all three conditions are met: (d) circuits comply with automatic disconnection per Reg 411.3.2; (e) all circuits have 30mA RCD additional protection per Reg 415.1.1; and (f) all extraneous-conductive-parts are effectively connected to the main protective equipotential bonding.
+2. 02It may be omitted only where the building has protective equipotential bonding to Reg 411.3.1.2 AND all three named conditions are met: (d) every final circuit of the location meets automatic disconnection per Reg 411.3.2; (e) every final circuit has additional protection by a 30 mA RCD per Reg 415.1.1; and (f) every extraneous-conductive-part of the location is effectively connected to that protective equipotential bonding.

 01 · Installation Guide